Locate Command in Linux

 locate performs case-sensitive searches.
 The

-locate to ignore case and run case-insensitive search.
+locate to ignore the case and run a case-insensitive search.

 locate -i readme.md

 To display the count of all matching entries, use the

 --count) option.
 The following command would return the number of all files containing